PRAY TOGETHER

 • What goal(s) are we to work on as a family?

-(Make sure your dating times are for doing fun things together without the children along.
-These are to be set appointments and can only be changed upon a mutual agreement for a very good reason.)
+Additionally, make sure your dating times are planned so you do fun things together without having the children along.
+These are to be set appointments and can only be changed upon a mutual agreement for a very good reason.

 • What can we do together on a date, as a couple that we’d both enjoy?

-• When and where are we going to go to do this?
+• When are we going to do this and where are we going?

 • Do we want to have friends join us for this occasion?

-(plus quality time with each child if you have children living at home)
+Include quality time with each child if you have children living at home.

 • What type of event(s) do we want to do together?

-• When and where do we want to go?
+• When do we want to go, and where do we want to go?

 • Do we want the whole family included?